 Leaders are measured by their ability to handle tough situations and recover quickly from setbacks.
 In other words, they are measured by how resilient they are.
 This session focuses on four primary aspects of cultivating resilience – managing stress, fostering a growth mindset, leading under pressure, and developing resilient teams.
 The result: leaders develop more grit, work becomes more enjoyable, and teams become more adaptable.

-Thinking strategically means thinking in new, game changing ways.
-It means making the shift from short to long-term thinking around what’s going on in our teams, our areas of the business, across the company, and where the organization fits into its competitive landscape.
-This session aims to help participants stay ahead of the curve, by focusing on key habits to look beyond what’s happening now and take a fresh perspective about the future.
+Thinking strategically means thinking with the future in mind.
+It requires a shift from short to long-term thinking regarding our teams, our areas of business, across the company, and where the organization fits into its competitive landscape.
+This session empowers participants to stay future-focused by building habits that look beyond what’s happening now and make choices based on a strategic vision of the future.

 Time & Energy Management